 Because you’ll only enter in the last four digits of your social, you’ll only go through a soft credit check.
 This means that nothing shows up on your credit report that could potentially hurt your credit score should you decide to back out.
 Everything you’ve done at this point will only be for pre-qualification.

-After you submit all of your information, LendingTree provides you with a list of lenders willing to work with you and your credit profile.
+After submitting all of your information, LendingTree provides you with a list of auto lenders willing to work with you and your credit profile.
 When you select an offer, the lender will likely ask you to submit paperwork that verifies the information you entered during the personal information section.

 Just know that when you do, you’ll get a hard credit check on your credit report, which may temporarily lower your score by a few points.

-The lender may not guarantee any information you initially see may not be guaranteed.
+The lender may not guarantee any information you initially see.
 You’ll need to contact your chosen lender and submit additional information to get a guaranteed rate.
 Interest rates change daily, so contact them as soon as possible to secure a good interest rate if you’re offered one.
 Also, keep in mind that if you don’t like any of the loan options you see, you’re never under any obligation to accept an offer from any lender.

-If you need to know what your credit score is, you can get it through LendingTree for free.
+If you need to know your credit score, you can get it through LendingTree for free.
 This can give you a better idea of what interest rate you’ll receive when you choose a lender.
 Though LendingTree works with lenders who service all types of borrower profiles, it’s smart to get an accurate estimate early on in the process to help plan your monthly payments.

 Also on the website is a payment calculator.
 Simply enter your expected loan amount, interest rate, and your desired loan term, and LendingTree will tell you how much you’ll likely pay each month.
 This is a great tool to have when determining how much car you can afford each month.
 While the amount each person can afford is different, a good percentage to stick to is 10% of your monthly income.